flutter/website/src/resources/inside-flutter.md

 cause an exception to be thrown.

-In some cases, this is taken to extremes: for example, when running unit tests, regardless of what else the test is doing, every RenderBox subclass that is laid out aggressively inspects whether its intrinsic sizing methods fulfill the intrinsic sizing contract.
+In some cases, this is taken to extremes: for example, when running unit tests, regardless of what else the test is doing, every `RenderBox` subclass that is laid out aggressively inspects whether its intrinsic sizing methods fulfill the intrinsic sizing contract.
 This helps catch errors in APIs that might otherwise not be exercised.

-When exceptions do get thrown, they include as much information as is available.
+When exceptions are thrown, they include as much information as is available.
 Some of Flutter's error messages proactively probe the associated stack trace to determine the most likely location of the actual bug.
 Others walk the relevant trees to determine the source